 Coral egg and sperm bundles after collection (left) and after the sperm and eggs are separated (right).
 Credit: R. J. Hobbes

 Cryopreservation is already used extensively in agriculture to help preserve out-of-season samples, assist with crossbreeding and to secure genetic diversity.

 Research into the technology and methods for preserving corals has been in action on a smaller scale for the last 10 years, via a global cryopreservation network including Taronga's CryoDiversity Bank and the Smithsonian Institution.

-Taronga currently has the largest frozen collection of living coral samples in the world, with 29 species from the Great Barrier Reef preserved, including high-value heat-tolerant corals.
-Excitingly, three coral species’ larvae have also been successfully cryopreserved and then recovered, which means they can be used to grow new corals.
+Taronga currently has the largest frozen collection of living coral samples in the world, with 30 species from the Great Barrier Reef preserved, including high-value reef-building corals.
+Excitingly, some species of coral larvae have also been successfully cryopreserved and then recovered, which means they can be used to grow new corals.

 Now, as part of the Reef Restoration and Adaptation Program, supported and partnered by the Great Barrier Reef Foundation, Taronga’s cryobiologists with partners at the University of New South Wales are aiming to improve coral cryopreservation technology in Australia.

 They aim to build a bigger, more diverse bank of frozen living corals that could support preserving biodiversity and growing huge numbers of corals in tanks on land, the offspring of which can then be transported and settled onto damaged areas of our Reef to repopulate it.

 Top image: Taronga researcher Rebecca Hobbs conducting experiments to fertilise coral eggs with cryopreserved sperm at the AIMS SeaSimulator.
 Credit: Dorian Tsai, QUT